 The Challenge of Small, Independent Farms and Ranches

-We believe that government and regulatory agencies worldwide should officially recognize the profound differences between privately owned small farms & ranches that primarily serve local food systems and large farms that primarily serve the global food system.
+For the sake of future generations and the earth, we believe that governments worldwide should formally recognize the profound differences between privately owned small farms that primarily serve local communities & sustain healthy ecosystems and large farms that primarily serve the global food system.